4-en/portfolio_fastapi/README.md

-# FastAPI Portfolio / Blog
+# FastBlog
-Basic blog and light portfolio website with FastAPI
+Basic all-in-one blog and light portfolio website with FastAPI.
+Features Markdown posts and subpages, simple themes and SQLite storage.